 What form(s) does this medication come in?

-Each pale yellow, film-coated, capsule-shaped tablet, engraved with "R11" on one side and with "50" and a bisect on the other side, contains 50 mg of naltrexone HCl.
+Each pale yellow, film-coated, biconvex, capsule-shaped tablet, debossed with "REVIA" on one side and with "177" on the scored side, contains 50 mg of naltrexone HCl.
 Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, lactose monohydrate, magnesium stearate, microcrystalline cellulose, and Pale Yellow Opadry YS-1-6378-G.

 How should I use this medication?

 The dose of this medication depends on the type of dependence it is being used to treat, and whether administration of the medication will be supervised.

 To treat alcoholism, the usual recommended dose is 50 mg once daily.

 To treat opioid dependence (e.g., addiction to methadone or heroin), the dose will vary but the usual starting dose is 25 mg once daily, to be slowly increased to the most appropriate dose.

 Your doctor will determine a dose and dosing schedule for your individual situation.
 It is important that you take this medication exactly as prescribed by your doctor.

 Your doctor may request a urine sample before initiating treatment with this medication in order to make sure that you have not used any narcotics (opioid drugs) within the previous 7 to 10 days.
 You should not take this medication if there is any possibility that you have used an opiate within the previous 7 to 10 days.
 If there is any question about your opiate use, your doctor may request that you take a NARCAN challenge test in order to confirm that your body is opiate-free before you take this medication.